mattdway/CreateWithVR/README.md

 I fixed the "Matt's Photos" red pushpin that was stretched to unrealistic proportions to make this look more like the object it is, a pushpin.

-I double checked the Bon Apatite sign to make sure this was readable (I had apparently fixed this prior to my 12-30-22 commit (by making this text larger and making sure it wasn't stretched via the scale and adjusting the font color and font properties), but I couldn't find mention of this in my previous log, so I might have forgotten to note that previous change.
+I double checked the Bon Apatite sign to make sure this was readable (I had apparently fixed this prior to my 12-30-22 commit by making this text larger and making sure it wasn't stretched via the scale and adjusting the font color and font properties), but I couldn't find mention of this in my previous log, so I might have forgotten to note that previous change.

 I play tested as much as I could in the room and eveyrthing so far is looking pretty good.
 I'll play test some more tomorrow before commiting this new version to GitHub.
 I want to try and make sure any other known bugs have been addressed before pushing to the cloud.

 That's it for tonight.

-I added random sounds to my Dalek figure, just because I could. :-D  I added random sounds to my Dalek figure, just because I could. :-D  When you pick up the Dalek and activate (press the trigger on the VR controller) a random Dalek clip plays (out of ten total).
+I added random sounds to my Dalek figure, just because I could. :-D  When you pick up the Dalek and activate (press the trigger on the VR controller) a random Dalek clip plays (out of ten total).
 I was going to write my own script to play random sounds but Unity had included their own in the CreateWithVR course so I just ended up using it instead.

 Everything looks good!

 Door and Door button are working correctly, my two three colliders are working correctly.

 I fixed the attach transform for the dart gun (as it was being picked up and pushed/clipping through where the body would be and tilted upward.
 I changed this so it's straight and away from the body.
 I added an attach transform to the Dalek so that when you pick it up, it's facing you.
 Pressing the trigger button plays a random clip of about 10.

 I fixed the magnifying glass so that it now magnifies either direction.
 There's an attach transform on it so you have to sort of bend your wrist to see the other side but before it was like a mirror (showing what was behind you) on the backside instead of being identical to the front side.
 I also fixed the magnification so that it magnified more without clipping through the wall and showing outside the room.